Scott's 50s Biography

 Great psychological, physical & historical adventure.

-I give you an photo image so you can appreciate my issue, NOT to cavalierly gross you out.
-Notice puffy swollen face & lips Rash PIK:
+I give you a photo image so you can appreciate my issue, NOT to cavalierly gross you out.
+Notice my puffy, swollen face & lips

 Not a distraction you want during a solo wilderness adventure.
-Always, pushing myself to test my my courage and skills against my vacillating sense of self-worth and fears.
+Always pushing myself to test my courage and skills against my vacillating sense of self-worth and fears.

 Few places seemed so remotely devoid of humanity than was the BWCA.
 Totally on my own.
 I had no backdoor, no ‘time out.’.
-In 1998 there was no Google Maps or iPhone, my BWCA map was barely adequate, and few rescue resources were available in BWCS’s depths.
+In 1998, there was no Google Maps or iPhone, my BWCA map was barely adequate, and few rescue resources were available in BWCA’s depths.
 You either knew exactly where you were at all times or …you were lost.
 Others were seldom seen.

-Often I would arrive a point where I wasn’t sure of my location.
-I would back up to the last ‘for sure’ location and start again.
-Unlike the Yukon which flows inexorably downstream to Dawson City, BWCA has no such failsafe.
+Often, I would arrive at a point where I wasn’t sure of my location, so I would back up to the last ‘for sure’ location and start again.
+Unlike the Yukon, which flows inexorably downstream to Dawson City, BWCA has no such built-in, natural failsafe.

 Now, it appears that BWCA resources & tech are well developed & available.
 My applause.

-In my early 50’s, domestic trip from LA, CA to Florida in a ratty RV van along the southern coastal perimeter.
+Prologue: In my early 50s, I traveled from Los Angeles, CA to Florida in my ratty old RV chevy van along the southern coastal perimeter.

-Mid 50’s student trip to Rome Later 50s, I started to break loose with ‘foreign travel’ to Mexico on Spring Break in my higher quality Roadtrek RV van and then, the following year, 3 mos. thru Mexico, Guatemala and Belize camping in the mountains, along the seashore, on tiny coastal village streets and, one time, on Puerto Vallarta’s main highway meridian.
+Mid-50s: a student trip to Rome & in later 50s, I started to break loose with ‘foreign travel’ to Mexico on Spring Break in my higher quality Roadtrek RV van and then, the following year, 3 mos. through Mexico, Guatemala & Belize camping in the mountains, along the seashore, on tiny coastal village streets and, once, on Puerto Vallarta’s main highway meridian.

-Finally, for real, 3 mos in New Zealand.
+Finally, real foreign travel for 3 mos in New Zealand.

 A. Spring Break to Rome